Anania Shirakatsi: Background

 Anania Shirakatsi lived in the 7th century.
 The dates of his birth and death have not been definitively established.
 Robert H. Hewsen noted in 1968 that Anania is widely believed to have been born between 595 and 600; a quarter-century later he settled on c.
 610 as a birthdate and 685 as the year he died.
-Agop Jack Hacikyan et al. place his birth in early 600s but agrees on 685.
-James R. Russell, Edward G. Mathews, and Theo van Lint also concur with 610–685, while Greenwood suggests c.
+Agop Jack Hacikyan et al. place his birth in early 600s but agree on 685.
+Sen Arevshatyan, James R. Russell, Edward G. Mathews, and Theo van Lint also concur with 610–685, while Greenwood suggests c.
 600–670.
 Vardanyan places his death in the early 690s.